MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/clistbox-class.md

 ### <a name="return-value"></a>Valore restituito

-Indice dell'elemento di ancoraggio corrente, se ha esito positivo; in caso contrario, LB_ERR.
+Indice dell'elemento di ancoraggio corrente, se ha esito positivo; in caso contrario LB_ERR.

 ### <a name="remarks"></a>Note